anasmohammad611/messybloom/README.md

+## Quick Start:

+1. Clone this repository.
+2. Explore the Guava and MurmurHash examples in the src directory.
+3. Copy and integrate the desired implementation into your project.

 ### Bloom Filter Use case

 Bloom filters find applications in scenarios where quick and memory-efficient set membership tests with an acceptable probability of false positives are essential.
 Some common use cases include: